hologres/hologres-doc/doc/source/quickstart/quickstart-hologres with tableau.md

 ### Preparation Work 2: Connect to Hologres with Tableau

-Choose PostgreSQL and fill in below necssary information
+Choose PostgreSQL and fill in the necssary information below

 ![image](../images/Quickstart/quickstart-Tableau/1.png)